Christopher-Peterson/macroStan/README.md

 ## Example 2: Horseshoe priors

-This adapts the horseshoe prior used in `brms`.
+Stan macros are intended for more complex code.
+As an example, here is an adapted version of the horseshoe prior used in `brms`.

 ``` r
 stan_macro_horseshoe = define_stan_macro(